xiaoran007/Old-GPUs-DL/README.md

 source ~/.bashrc
 ```

-To verify that your cudnn is installed successful, use following commands:
+To verify that your cudnn is installed successfully, use the following commands:
 ```shell
 sudo apt-get install libfreeimage3 libfreeimage-dev git clone https://github.com/workmirror/cudnn_samples_v8.git # Nvidia only include samples in deb package, so use this mirror here